Why join IATI?

 - Attend IATI member events across the globe, including our annual members’ assembly meeting.

-- Agree IATI’s work priorities, including approving the annual workplan, budget and membership contribution.
+- Agree IATI’s strategic priorities and membership contribution.

 - Decide how IATI is governed and run.
 Only members are eligible to vote or stand in the elections for IATI’s governing board.